Do rabbits get hay fever? No! But do they love hay? Yes!

 But giving carrots to a rabbit is like giving chocolate cake to a child – a nice treat but not something you should do too often!

 Hay (dried grass) and grass should make up the main part of a rabbit's daily diet.
 Not only because it is good for them but also because it gives them something to do.

-- Wild rabbits spend most of their time above ground eating – so if you only give your pets a bowl of pellets they finish in minutes, they'll be bored silly for the rest of the day!
+- Wild rabbits spend most of their time above ground eating – so if you only give rabbits a bowl of pellets, they’ll finish in minutes and be bored for the rest of the day!

 - Giving them hay to eat (and sleep on) will keep them healthy – but takes time to eat so keeps them busy.

-- You should also give them some leafy greens every day and you can give them a few pellets too (see our diet guide).
-Try hiding the greens and pellets in toys or toilet rolls – it'll give them something to do while you're out.
+- You should also give them some leafy greens every day and a few pellets too.
+Try hiding the greens and pellets in toys or toilet rolls to keep them busy.

 For more ideas on how to make feeding time fun, check out our dietary enrichment tips.